yizhang82/yizhang82.github.io/_posts/2019-02-28-set-environment-variable.md

 }
 ```

-Now if you are interested to dig in a bit more, here are some bonus questions:
+Now if you are interested to dig in a bit more, here are some bonus questions for your consideration:
 1. Does the same problem happen in Windows?
 And why/why not?
 2. Why does the above code above use `Marshal.PtrToStringAnsi` instead of just have `getenv` returning the string?

+That's all for now.
+Thanks for reading!